NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

 Alternative workflows
 ---------------------

-Besides *methylKit*, there are several other R packages available for the analysis of bisulfite sequencing data.
-Some popular alternatives include *bsseq* ` <https://bioconductor.org/packages/release/bioc/html/bsseq.html>`_ and *DSS* ` <https://bioconductor.org/packages/release/bioc/html/DSS.html>`_.
+Besides methylKit, there are several other R packages available for the analysis of bisulfite sequencing data.
+Some popular alternatives include `bsseq  <https://bioconductor.org/packages/release/bioc/html/bsseq.html>`_ and `DSS <https://bioconductor.org/packages/release/bioc/html/DSS.html>`_.
 Both packages have their own strengths and weaknesses, so it is worth checking them out to see which one fits your needs best.